• Skip to main content

 Learning Outcomes:

-- Exercise the fundamental concepts of software construction on new projects (including managing requirements, design, implementation, testing, deployment, and maintenance)
+• Exercise the fundamental concepts of software construction (including managing requirements, design, implementation, testing, and deployment)

-- Design and develop software that is clearer, more maintainable, and solves complex problems
+• Design and develop software that is clearer, more maintainable, and integrates current software technologies (some that are new to you)

 Required Textbooks: